-But take note: be extra careful if you’re hurt in a Michigan semi-truck crash.
-Why?
-Because Michigan semi-truck crashes are different from passenger vehicle collisions.
+But be extra careful if you’re injured in a Michigan semi-truck crash, because they differ in many ways from passenger vehicle collisions.
 Semi-truck accidents are more complicated because both state laws and federal trucking regulations apply.
 These laws and regulations cover things like insurance requirements, record keeping and record retention.
 Semi-truck crashes are also more complex because multiple insurance policies and multiple parties are usually involved.

-In this video, Grand Rapids semi-truck accident attorney Tom Sinas talks about how semi-truck crashes differ from other types of accidents, and what you need to know if you’re in a Michigan semi-truck crash.
+In this video, Grand Rapids auto accident attorney Tom Sinas talks about how semi-truck crashes differ from accidents involving passenger vehicle.

 If you’ve been injured in a Michigan semi-truck crash, you need to speak with an attorney who’s experienced in handling semi-truck accident cases, who knows the complex issues involved and who understands the application of both federal and state law.
-Our Lansing semi-truck lawyers and Grand Rapids semi-truck attorneys know exactly what’s at stake in these kinds of claims.
+Our Michigan semi-truck accident lawyers understand exactly what’s at stake in these kinds of claims.
 Contact us today for a free consultation.